dashpay/docs/introduction/features.rst

 transactions from as long as an hour (with Bitcoin) to as little as a few seconds.

-You can view a practical guide to use InstantSend  :ref:`here <dashcore- privatesend-instantsend>`.
-InstantSend was introduced in a whitepaper called `Transaction Locking  and Masternode Consensus: A Mechanism for Mitigating Double Spending Attacks <https://github.com/dashpay/docs/raw/ master/pdf/Dash%20Whitepaper%20-%20Transaction%20Locking%20and%20Mastern ode%20Consensus.pdf>`_.
+You can view a practical guide to use InstantSend :ref:`here <dashcore-privatesend-instantsend>`.
+InstantSend was introduced in a whitepaper called `Transaction Locking and Masternode
+Consensus: A Mechanism for Mitigating Double Spending Attacks <https://github.com/dashpay/docs/raw/master/pdf/Dash%20Whitepaper%20-%20Transaction%20Locking%20and%20Masternode%20Consensus.pdf>`_.

 **How Dash 'InstantSend' Protects Merchants from Double Spends**, Dash Detailed by Amanda B. Johnson, 16 September 2016